MirzaLeka/prowler/README.md

 ### **Prowler**
 #####  Java Slick2D game featuring real life characters in different situations.
-*At the moment this game does not have a clear direction*
+*This game does not have a clear direction at the moment*